Endoplasm: Cellular respiration

 The mitochondria are vital to the efficiency of eukaryotes.
-These organelles breakdown simple sugars like glucose to create a multitude of ATP (adenosine triphosphate) molecules.
+These organelles break down simple sugars like glucose to create a multitude of ATP (adenosine triphosphate) molecules.
 ATP provides the energy for protein synthesis, which takes about 75% of the cell's energy, as well as other cellular processes like signaling pathways.
-Present in a cell's endoplasm, the number of mitochondria varies based on the cell's metabolic needs.
-Cells that must make a large amount of proteins or breakdown a lot of material require a large amount of mitochondria.
+The number of mitochondria present in the cell's endoplasm varies based on the cell's metabolic needs.
+Cells that must make a large amount of proteins or break down a lot of material require a large amount of mitochondria.
 Glucose is broken down through three sequential processes: glycolysis, the citric acid cycle, and the electron transport chain.

 Protein synthesis

 Protein synthesis begins at the ribosome, both free ones and those bound to the rough endoplasmic reticulum.
-Each ribosome is composed of 2 subunits and is responsible for translating genetic codes from mRNA into proteins by creating strings of amino acids called peptides.
+Each ribosome is composed of two subunits and is responsible for translating genetic codes from mRNA into proteins by creating strings of amino acids called peptides.
 Proteins are usually not ready for their final target after leaving the ribosome.
 Ribosomes attached to endoplasmic reticulum release their protein chains into the lumen of the endoplasmic reticulum, which is the beginning of the endomembrane system.
 Within the ER the proteins are folded and modified by the addition of molecules like carbohydrates, then are sent to the Golgi apparatus, where they are further modified and packaged to be sent to their final destination.
 Vesicles are responsible for transport in between components of the endomembrane system and the plasma membrane.

 Other metabolic activities

-In addition to these 2 main processes, there are many other activities that take place in the endoplasm.
+In addition to these two main processes, there are many other activities that take place in the endoplasm.
 Lysosomes degrade waste and toxins with the enzymes they contain.
 Smooth endoplasmic reticulum makes hormones and lipids, degrades toxins, and controls cellular levels of calcium.
 Though most control of cell division is present in the nucleus, the centrosomes present in the endoplasm assist with spindle formation.
 The endoplasm is the site of many activities necessary for the cell to maintain homeostasis.